 Do you dream of sipping a craft cocktail while soaking in a ceramic saltwater pool?
 For about the cost of a latte (or free with an overnight stay), you can do just that at McMenamins Kennedy School, a picturesque former schoolhouse in Northeast Portland.
-Built in 1915 and restored in the mid 1970s, the historic building now functions as a hotel complete with restaurant, bars and movie theater.
+Built in 1915 and restored in the mid-1970s, the historic building now functions as a hotel complete with a restaurant, bars and movie theater.
 Bring your swimsuit and share the warm waters with patrons of all ages in this scenic setting.

 Though the term “sensory deprivation” may sound odd, you shouldn’t knock it until you’ve melted away your stress in a soothing, futuristic cocoon.
 One of the largest float tank centers in the United States, Float On is open 24 hours every day except Monday and houses six different tanks filled with heavily-salted, buoyant water.
 For those frightened by the thought of lying in a small space, the center offers 6-foot tall tanks, and each unit has interior light settings and a private showering area for breaks, as needed.

 Common Ground Wellness Center

 For over 30 years, Portland’s Common Ground Wellness Center has been a home for alternative healing and care.
 The co-op’s services include acupuncture, naturopathy, massage and counseling, in addition to their communal soaking pool and sauna.
 The intimate space is mostly clothing-optional and all-gender inclusive, but designated hours are also reserved for only women, only men, and only trans and genderqueer-identified individuals.
 Book a “massage sandwich” to enjoy soaks before and after a relaxing rubdown.